7 Best Nut Sources Of Protein

 • Magnesium is essential for basic processes such as energy production and for the proper functioning of 300 enzyme systems.

-• As per The British Nutrition Foundation, the requirement of magnesium is 300 mg/day, varying as per gender, age, nationality and in case of deficiency.
+• As per The British Nutrition Foundation, the requirement of magnesium is 300 mg/day, varying as per gender, age, nationality, and in case of deficiency.

 • The signs and symptoms of Magnesium deficiency are often unseen.
-They manifest depending upon the severity of the deficiency.
+They manifest depending on the severity of the deficiency.
 Some of the symptoms are facial twitches, neuromuscular weakness, tremors, seizures, irregular heartbeat, depression, etc.

-• Magnesium absorption and elimination are influenced by several factors including medications, gastrointestinal and renal diseases, other nutrient deficiencies such as Vitamin D, stress, some agricultural practices and cooking resulting in the foods’ Magnesium content.
+• Magnesium absorption and elimination are influenced by several factors including medications, gastrointestinal and renal diseases, other nutrient deficiencies such as Vitamin D, stress, some agricultural practices, and cooking resulting in the foods’ Magnesium content.

 • Among the many forms of Magnesium supplements, Magnesium citrate seems to be the most bio-available and safe.
 Magnesium glycinate is another great option if you are looking for relief from stress.